soulkun/ECE5960-Fast-Robots/category/lab10.md

 while cmdr.sim_is_running() and cmdr.plotter_is_running():
     pose, gt_pose = cmdr.get_pose()

-    // If ToF reading is less than half meter, pick a turn between 0.1 rad and 3.14 rad if(cmdr.get_sensor() < 0.5):
+    // If ToF reading is less than half meter, pick a turn between 0.1/s rad and 3.14 rad/s if(cmdr.get_sensor() < 0.5):
-        cmdr.set_vel(0, random.uniform(0.1, 3.14))
+        cmdr.set_vel(0, random.uniform(1, 3.14))
         await asyncio.sleep(1)

     // Then go straight at 0.5 m/s